Community

 A great private game should be able to evolve.

 It should just be able to evolve on purpose.
-If that is the kind of community you want to build, apply as a founding host or follow the county rollout.
+If that is the kind of community you want to build, apply as a host or follow the county rollout.

 Ready to join PokerMeet?

-PokerMeet is a private-home coordination platform.
+PokerMeet is a coordination-only platform for home poker games.
 It does not handle payments, rake, or payouts.